JohanSteenkamp264/modified_SLAM/README.md

 # Modified SLAM
-This is a modified version of [HFNet-SLAM](https://github.com/LiuLimingCode/HFNet_SLAM) to use other feature methods including SIFT, SURF and KAZE.
-Future includes Deep Learning methods from [PySLAM](https://github.com/luigifreda/pyslam) by employing a cpp_python communication.
-Loop closure detection is disabled due to the testing done on simulated subteranean datasets which caused false loop closures on [ORB-SLAM3](https://github.com/UZ-SLAMLab/ORB_SLAM3).
-The global descriptor is replaced by the concatanation of the highest scoring detected features untuil the length of the descriptor is reached.
+This repository presents a modified version of [HFNet-SLAM](https://github.com/LiuLimingCode/HFNet_SLAM), adapted to incorporate alternative feature detection methods such as SIFT, SURF, and KAZE.
+Future updates will include Deep Learning techniques from [PySLAM](https://github.com/luigifreda/pyslam) through cpp_python communication integration.
+Loop closure detection has been disabled due to tests conducted on simulated subterranean datasets, where it caused false loop closures in ORB- [ORB-SLAM3](https://github.com/UZ-SLAMLab/ORB_SLAM3).
+Instead of using a global descriptor, this version concatenates the highest scoring detected features until the desired length of the descriptor is achieved.

 # Instalation Instructions